ROASTED BUTTERNUT SQUASH IS a QUICK and EASY side WITH BEAUTIFUL CARAMELIZED EDGES AND NUTTY, MELT-IN-YOUR-MOUTH FLAVOR.

 - Peel squash.
 Cut a small slice off the bottom of your squash to give a flat, sturdy end then place your squash on the cutting board on the flat end.
-Peel straight down from the top, neck, of the squash.
-This squash will first reveal white and then green layers as you peel.
+Peel straight down from the top neck of the squash to the base.
+The squash will first reveal white and then green layers as you peel.
 Peel away all color layers until only orange flesh remains.

 - Remove seeds.
 Use a large scoop with a serrated edge- like a grapefruit spoon and scoop out the seeds and the fibrous strings.